Malden Regional Airport: History

+Malden Army Airfield

 Acquired in 1941; construction proceeded throughout 1942 and was activated as Malden Army Airfield on January 6, 1943 by the United States Army Air Forces.
 Assigned to Eastern Flying Training Command as a basic (level 1) flight training airfield.
 Flying training was conducted by 319th Aviation Group (Basic).
 Squadrons were 1069; 1070; 1071 and 1072 Flight Training Squadrons, equipped with Fairchild PT-19s as the primary trainer used.
 Also had several PT-17 Stearmans and a few P-40 Warhawks assigned.

 Malden also had five local auxiliary airfields in vicinity for emergency and overflow landings.
 Conducted contract flight training and flying training until inactivated and the facility being transferred to I Troop Carrier Command 15 June 1944.
 Under I TCC, the mission was to train Troop Carrier Groups for missions in the Pacific Theater and the planned Invasion of Japan.
 However I TCC never began training operations with end of war with Japan in August.

 Inactivated on September 30, 1945. and turned over to Army Corps of Engineers on February 1, 1946.
 Transferred to War Assets Administration who conveyed facility to the local government as an airport in 1948.

+Malden Air Base

 Reactivated as Malden Air Base on July 11, 1951 under USAF Air Training Command.
 Mission of Malden was to train pilots caused by shortages due to expansion of the Air Force during the Cold War.
 Anderson Air Activities of Milwaukee, Wisconsin conducted basic contract flight training under 3305th Pilot Training Group (Contract Flying).

 With pilot production decreasing, the ATC commander suggested closing Malden, in early 1959.
 However, it wasn't until late December 1959 that Headquarters USAF approved the ATC request.
 The last primary class graduated on June 29, 1960, and one day later ATC terminated Anderson's training contract.
 On July 26 the command discontinued the 3305th Pilot Training Group (Contract Primary) with the implementation of USAF Consolidated Pilot Training.